-This proposed Final Budget for fiscal year 2020-21 has been developed consistent with our District's policies and procedures on planning and resource allocation, reflects the values and mission of our District and Colleges, while at the same time braces for anticipated reductions in state funding.
+This proposed Tentative Budget for Fiscal Year 2021-22 has been developed consistent with our District's policies and procedures on planning and resource allocation, reflects the values and mission of our District and Colleges, and is student-centered.
+Further, all indications point to even more apportionment revenue being made available in the enacted State budget than is currently anticipated in this document.